top of page

 4. Right Ventricle → Pulmonary Artery (Interface IV)

 Let’s explore these three principles further.
-We recommend you explore them in order.
+We recommend you review them in order.

 image.png